-Children’s Ministry will not be meeting in-person on the weekends at this time.
-There will be online resources provided on a weekly basis for your family.
-Pastor Sam and the team will be providing specific information in the days and weeks ahead.
+Children’s Ministry will now be meeting in-person on the weekends as normal, following all social distancing and mask guidelines.
+Additionally, there will be online resources provided on a weekly basis for your family.

 Encounter & Launch are now meeting in-person, following social distancing and face mask guidelines.
 We will continue to host online live services on Facebook at the regularly scheduled times – Wednesday at 7pm (Utica) and Friday at 7pm (Albany).
 For more information on reopening guidelines, please visit myredeemerchurch.com/ministries/encounter

 You can give online by going to myredeemerchurch.com/give.
 If you would rather give by check, please send your gift to Redeemer Church, 931 Herkimer Rd., Utica, NY 13502 if you attend the Rome, Syracuse, or Utica campus.
 If you attend the Albany campus, please send your gift to Redeemer Church, 183 Schoolhouse Rd.
 Albany, NY 12203.
 We can assign gifts by the campus you regularly attend.
 If it’s your first gift, you can denote in the memo which campus you attend or plan to attend.
 Thank you in advance for your faithfulness and generosity.

 Prayer for the Sick